 For families – King Lizard opens the doors of his kingdom to the visitors.
 Sheltered from the trees, it shares its treasures and history with young and old.

 Born from a generous nature sculpted by time, a kingdom is revealed to children.
-At the bend of a path under the secular trees, it tells the story of King Lizard.
-As if emotions and senses had been captured in their bark, dozens of trees facetiously hide the personality of more than 7 characters.
+At the bend of a path under the secular trees, it tells the story of King Lizard and his friends.
 A world made of nature, to touch, to see, to listen and to feel.
 The King Lizard’s Kingdom is a tribute to the richness of a preserved nature that generously offers its treasures.
 Let your imagination and creativity run free and it will become your Kingdom.

 Ask for your map of the King Lizard’s Kingdom at the entrance of the gardens.